bobfoster1299/capstone2/README.md

 # Introduction
 This project does the following:
-- Creates network infrastructure in AWS
+- Creates network infrastructure in AWS.
-- Builds a three-node kubernetes cluster on EC2 instances
+- Builds a three-node kubernetes cluster on EC2 instances.
-- Builds a jenkins server on an EC2 instance
+- Builds a jenkins server on an EC2 instance.
-- Creates a CI/CD pipeline in jenkins with staging and production branches
+- Creates a CI/CD pipeline in jenkins with staging and production branches.
-- Builds a docker image containing apache website and pushes it to Docker Hub
+- Builds a docker image containing apache website and pushes it to Docker Hub.
-- Deploys the docker containers to kubernetes using rolling deployment
+- Deploys the docker containers to kubernetes using rolling deployment.

 # Instructions
 These are the basic steps for building the environment: